 London has been technologically savvy since she was about 6 or 7 months old.
 She would hold my iPad and look at the pictures of digital books.
 When London turned about two she was using her very own iPad to watch children’s educational videos.
 YouTube assisted me in teaching London how to fluently say her ABC’s and count to 20.
 YouTube was my friend!
-It reinforced all the things that I wanted her to know in a sing song-y voice with cool images to go with it.
+It reinforced all the things that I wanted her to know with a song and with cool images to go with it.

 Then she turned three.
 At the age of three London continued to watch YouTube channels like Mother Goose Club (LOVE IT).
 She was better able to navigate through the children’s version of YouTube, clicking on the microphone on the screen and shouting “Frozen videos,” and up would pop Let It Go with singing characters ranging from Elsa to Ninja Turtles, to Trolls.
 There are more versions to Let It Go than anyone would care to know.
 I remember one day I walked into the living room and saw London hysterically crying while watching a version of Let It Go.
 When I asked her why she was crying, she explained, “Elsa was sad;” sure enough, there goes Elsa with pink tears coming down her eyes!
 So my question is…who makes this stuff up?
 Is it weird kids or weird adults?
 Like why would I want to see a woman in her upper 40s using a squeaky voice to record herself playing with dolls?
 Or 2 girls portrayed as Elsa and Ana have a race on who could eat the most poop (chocolate pudding)?
 My husband and I began to limit YouTube and keep an even closer eye on what London was watching.